Frequently Asked Questions

 Do HB&G round tapered columns hold true to Architectural Accuracy?

+Do HB&G round tapered columns hold true to Architectural Accuracy?
 Yes!
-In the first century B.C., Vitruvius, a Roman architect and engineer, wrote that has become the most influential work on classic form.
+In the first century B.C., Vitruvius, a Roman architect and engineer, wrote one of the most influential works on classic form, De architectura.
 In it, he elaborates on the discovery by the ancient Greeks of entasis, a gradual tapering of the upper two thirds of the round column which offsets the undesirable illusion from eye level that the column shaft grows larger as it ascends.
 HB&G round tapered columns hold true to this classic form.

 How much height can I trim off of a round tapered PermaCast® column?